dexie/dexie-website/roadmap/dexie5.0.md

   friends: Friend // Declares schema and maps the class });

-// Versions / migrations are optional!
+// As in dexie@4, versions / migrations are now optional!
 ```

 #### Dexie's classical schema style